 These are but a few of the on-trend technologies that are evolving in the data storage industry.
 With the aim of increasing capacity in conjunction with improving sustainability (and reducing costs), future trends will build upon what we’re seeing become a reality today.

-Looking ahead, enterprises should consider adding the use of micro data centers to their IT architectures to address sustainability, edge connectivity and data localization issues.
+Looking ahead, enterprises should consider adding the use of micro data centres to their IT architectures to address sustainability, edge connectivity and data localisation issues.
 Affordability, combined with the simple means to increase capacity when required by adding another unit (or units), means that SMEs can embrace the technology as easily as a multi-national corporation.